Radiative Emission of Polaritons Controlled by Light-Induced Geometric Phase: Computational model and technical details

 Due to symmetry, the TDM vanishes at any geometry of $C_{2v}$ symmetry.
 Moreover, in the 2D($\nu_2$,$\nu_4$) model, only the body-fixed $y$ component of the TDM can be nonzero and the TDM is always perpendicular to the permanent dipole moment of both electronic states.
 This observation motivates the choice that the cavity field is polarized along the body-fixed $y$ axis in all computations.
 Since H$_{2}$CO does not have any first-order nonadiabatic coupling between the X and A electronic states around its equilibrium geometry, light-induced nonadiabatic effects can be unambiguously distinguished from natural ones.

-The time-dependent Schr\"odinger and Lindblad equations were solved numerically in the diabatic representation using the direct product of two-dimensional discrete variable representation basis functions and Fock states of the cavity mode $| n \rangle$ with $n=0,1,2$.
-In addition to the numerically-exact diabatic computations, approximate adiabatic computations were carried out without (BO model) or with the GP terms (BOGP model).
+The Lindblad equation was solved numerically in the diabatic representation using the direct product of two-dimensional discrete variable representation basis functions and Fock states of the cavity mode $| n \rangle$ with $n=0,1,2$.
+In addition to numerically-exact diabatic computations, Born--Oppenheimer (BO) computations were carried out without (BO model) or with the GP terms (BOGP model).
 In both cases the potential energy part of the diabatic Hamiltonian was diagonalized at each two-dimensional grid point to obtain polaritonic PESs.
-The Schr\"odinger and Lindblad equations were then transformed to the adiabatic representation, nonadiabatic coupling terms were omitted and the resulting equations were solved numerically using the same two-dimensional discrete variable representation basis for each polaritonic PES.
+The Lindblad equation was then transformed to the adiabatic representation, nonadiabatic coupling terms were omitted and the resulting equations were solved numerically using the same two-dimensional discrete variable representation basis for each polaritonic PES.